AdaCore/ada-spark-rfcs/considered/rfc-prefixed-untagged.rst

 of this notation.
 This seems like an indication that we should consider generalizing the notation so it applies to untagged as well as tagged types.

-There are both technical and methodological reasons why we are only proposing generalizing this notation to *private* untagged types.
-To avoid confusing situations that arise from allowing a notation on a private type but not on its full type, we are proposing to allow the notation even when within the scope of the full type implementing the private type, but the notation is limited to primitive operations declared within the spec of the package where the private type is declared.
+Due to both technical and methodological reasons we originally considered proposing generalizing this notation only to *private* untagged types.
+However, the general consensus seems to be that it would be simpler to allow it for any type, and presume we can solve the technical problems without introducing too much upward incompatibility.

 Guide-level explanation
 =======================

-When operating on an untagged private type, if it has any primitive operations, and the first parameter of an operation is of the private type (or is an access parameter with an anonymous type that designates the private type), you may invoke these operations using an "object.op(...)" notation, where the parameter that would normally be the first parameter is brought out front, and the remaining parameters (if any) appear within parentheses after the name of the primitive operation.
+When operating on an untagged type, if it has any primitive operations, and the first parameter of an operation is of the type (or is an access parameter with an anonymous type that designates the type), you may invoke these operations using an "object.op(...)" notation, where the parameter that would normally be the first parameter is brought out front, and the remaining parameters (if any) appear within parentheses after the name of the primitive operation.

 This same notation is already available for tagged types.
-We are proposing to allow it for untagged private types.
-It is allowed for all primitive operations of the private type declared in the package spec where the private type is declared, and can be used even if the caller has visibility on the full type implementing the private type.
+We are proposing to allow it for untagged types.
+It would be allowed for all primitive operations of the type independent of whether they were originally declared in a package spec or its private part, or were inherited and/or overridden as part of a derived type declaration occuring anywhere, so long as the first parameter is of the type, or an access parameter designating the type.

 For example::